junxit/us-congress-bills-116/bill.md

 - **(a)** *State home defined* Section 101(19) of title 38, United States Code, is amended by inserting “or Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304))” after “(other than a possession)”.
 - **(b)** *Payments to State homes* Section 1741 of title 38, United States Code, is amended by adding at the end the following new subsection:
-  > - **(h)** In this subchapter, the term State means each of the several States and each Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+  > - **(g)** In this subchapter, the term State means each of the several States and each Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304)).

 - **(c)** *State home construction*
   - **(1)** *In general* Section 8131(2) of title 38, United States Code, is amended by inserting “includes each Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304)) but” before “does not”.